Mandeep94/Data-Wrangling-OpenStreetMap-Data/README.md

 All the process from creating sample file to converting into csv and then cleaning data can be found in jupyter notebook. and the full documentation in the pdf file.

-1. Data Wrangling.ipynb:
+1. Data Wrangling.ipynb
-  - Create sample file
-  - Get familiarize with data
+  step-by-step process from sampling to parse and clean the data

+2. sampling.py
+  Samples data from full city osm file of 13GB to 13MB

+3. audit.py
-  - Audit the data
+  Audits the data, checks for problems on sample data

+4. parsing.py
-  - Parse data into csv files
+  Parses the osm data into 5 different csv files

+5. schema.py
-  - Clean the data
+  The schema used in parsing the data

-2. schema.py:
-  - The top level schema of Database

-3. csv files:
+6. csv files
-  - Data files parsed from osm data into five files to store in db
+  Data files generated from osm data into five files to store in db

+7. cleanup.py
+  Clean the data for issues found in audit phase

+8. create_table.sql
+  sql script with create table commands for DB

+9. Data Wrangling OSM Data.pdf